-A Hint of Low Season But Still A Great Days Diving In Phuket
+A Hint of Low Season But Still A Great Days Diving At Phi Phi And Shark Point

 Grey skies and a humid atmosphere greeted us as we boarded our dive boat in Chalong.
-Thankfully there was no wind or waves on the way to Phi Phi and a comfortable journey ensued with the hope of better conditions under the waves than we had above.
+Thankfully there was no wind or waves on the way to Phi Phi.
+A comfortable journey ensued with the hope of better conditions under the waves than we had above.

 Dive Two At Turtle rock